 3. Converting Database Schema

-Heterogeneous migrations that involve migrating data between different database engines are relatively more complex than homogenous migrations.
+Heterogeneous migrations involving migration between different database engines are relatively more complex than homogenous migrations.
 While schemas for heterogeneous database migrations can be converted manually, it is often very resource-intensive and time-consuming.
 Therefore, using a data migration tool with database schema migration conversion capability can help expedite the process and migrate data to the new database.